-On April 1, Milan Kundera celebrated his 90th birthday.
-This anniversary month seems like the perfect opportunity to evoke his contentious relation with his home country, the Czech Republic, (although he was born in then-Czechoslovakia), and its capital city, Prague.
+Prague, Czech Republic – April 1 marks the birthday of Czech literary giant Milan Kundera, born on this day in 1929 in Moravia.
+This month seems like the perfect opportunity to look at his conflictual relationship with his home country, the Czech Republic, (although he was born in then-Czechoslovakia), and with its capital city, Prague.

-This oft-debated and controversial question usually overtakes the substance and nature of his work itself : the manner in which Kundera fled Communist-era Czechoslovakia, his refusal to translate his French books into Czech, the allegations of collaboration with the StB feed a flow of countless gossip and polemics regarding the reclusive, world-famous, Brno-born author.
+These oft-debated and controversial questions often overshadow the substance and nature of his work itself : the manner in which Kundera fled communist-era Czechoslovakia, his refusal to translate his French books into Czech, the allegations of collaboration with the StB feed a flow of gossip and polemics regarding the reclusive, world-famous, Brno-born author.

-However, people tend to forget that if Kundera did physically leave his native country, the Czech Republic, and Prague especially, have left a deep and lasting mark on his novels and various writings.
-Obsessed by the enigmatic aura of Prague, Kundera spent years trying to clear up its mystery — or, on the contrary, darkening still the legend of the Czech capital.
+However, people tend to forget that if Kundera did physically leave his native country, the Czech Republic, and Prague especially, have left a deep and lasting mark on his novels and other works.
+Obsessed with the enigmatic aura of Prague, Kundera spent years trying to clear up its mystery — or, on the contrary, darkening still the legend of the Czech capital.

-Throughout Kundera’s books, Prague is indeed depicted in a truly disturbing manner: under his pen, the Czech capital becomes a mythical and treacherous entity.
-Prague seems to be a full-grown character of his novels, or at least an unavoidable inspiration.
-Kundera shares with the Central European authors he admires, like Kafka, an obsession with the polymorphic and muddled capital.
+Prague appears to be a full-fledged character of his novels, or at least an unavoidable inspiration.
+Kundera shares with the Central European authors he admires, like Kafka, an obsession with the polymorphic capital.

 Despite this abundance of diverse names, this is the same street all along.
 Prague becomes a fantastic town in the true sense of the word, eluding its own reality in the fictional universe of Kundera.

-This picture became the embodiment of the state of forgetting which paralysed the Prague of Kundera’s young years: a city whose memories are eaten and drowned by the Communist ideology, always moving, swaying and revoking itself.
-Forgetfulness and oblivion is a totalitarian weapon — an idea and a fear which will durably change Kundera’s way of writing and his perception of truth, particularly literary truth.
+This picture became the embodiment of the state of forgetting which paralysed the Prague of Kundera’s young years: a city whose memories are eaten and drowned by the communist ideology, always moving, swaying and revoking itself.
+Forgetfulness and oblivion are a totalitarian weapon — an idea and a fear which will durably change Kundera’s way of writing and his perception of truth, particularly literary truth.